 Using these methods, you can transpose a data set of any dimension in your workbook taking the help of Excel VBA.
 Do you know any other method?
 Or do you have any questions?
 Feel free to ask us.

-- Transpose a Table in Excel (5 Suitable Methods)
+- How to Transpose a Table in Excel (5 Suitable Methods)

 - How to Transpose Rows to Columns in Excel (5 Useful Methods)

-- How to Transpose Array in Excel (3 Simple Ways)
+- How to Reverse Transpose in Excel (3 Simple Methods)